olubisifolarin/docs/README.md

 2. Postman
 [Postman](https://www.postman.com/) is an API development tool that allows developers to:

-  - Test and debug API endpoints with various request parameters and payloads.
    - Automate API testing with collections and scripts.
    - Generate API documentation and mock servers to simulate API responses.
    - Simplify collaboration by sharing API requests and responses with teams.

 3. Mintlify
 [Mintlify](https://dashboard.mintlify.com/login) is a modern documentation framework that provides:

    - A clean, user-friendly, and interactive documentation experience.
    - Automatic deployment and hosting of documentation.
    - Features like code blocks, search functionality, and customizable UI components.
    - Integration with OpenAPI to display API references dynamically.

 > **Note:** This project is a **recreation** of the TMDB API documentation for educational and demonstration purposes.
 It is not affiliated with the official TMDB API.